-Out-of-Pocket Maximum
+Deductible and Out-of-Pocket Maximum

-Copays or coinsurance you pay for prescription drugs from In-Plan providers are applied to the yearly In-Plan Out-of-Pocket Maximum for your plan.
+The High Deductible Health Plan (HDHP) combined medical/pharmacy Deductible applies to all prescription drugs.
+Copays or coinsurance you pay for prescription drugs are applied to the yearly Out-of-Pocket Maximums for your plan.